 In 1926 a wooden bridge replaced the trolley trestle, enabling visitors to come by car.
 With the opening of the Grace Memorial Bridge in 1929, linking Charleston and Mount Pleasant, and the advent of other road and bridge improvements, it soon became even easier to reach the Isle of Palms by automobile.

-Isle of Palms, Incorporated, which was formed to capitalize on the improved accessibility of the island, inaugurated a new program of improvements on the island, including paving of roads.
-But the effects of the Great Depression cut short these plans, and in 1934, the Hardaway Contracting Company took control of the island.
-Once again, the venture failed as Hardaway's efforts did not generate a return on his investment.
+The Town of Isle of Palms, Incorporated, which was formed to capitalize on the improved accessibility of the island, inaugurated a new program of improvements on the island, including paving of roads.
+But-However, the effects of the Great Depression cut short these plans.
+By 1934, and in 1934, the Hardaway Contracting Company took control of the island.
+Unfortunately, Once again, the venture failed as-Hardaway's efforts did not generate a return on his investment.